jbhiltscher/steam_project/README.rst

 README - Steam Project
 =================

-A project for analyzing the relationship between sales and ratings for games sold on the Steam platform.
+This is a package for cleaning and analyzing data about PC games sold on the Steam Store.
+It has code for data cleaning and functions for analyzing metrics like price, sales, review data, and game genre.
+In order to run the cleaning script, a user must first download the dataset found here (https://drive.google.com/file/d/1k8bwceinqaT0Dhv_PfqPhhRuRpeJ4aZI/view?usp=sharing) and store it as ‘data/games.csv’ because it is too large for storing on Github.

 Documentation
 -------------